geekuillaume/Freader/README.md

 Freader provide you a simple page with all your feeds and the last item in them.
 You cannot read articles inside the application for now but it's on the TODO list !

+You can see it in action in just a little Heroku app [here](http://freader-rss.herokuapp.com/) !
+Account creation take about 10 seconds, try it !

 Features
 --------